-offsetsize_code indicates the number of bits used to describe range offsets.
+extentoffsetsize_code indicates the number of bits used to describe extent offsets.
 A value of 0 implies that offsets are not used.

-rangesize_code indicates the number of bits used to describe range sizes.
+extentsize_code indicates the number of bits used to describe extent sizes.

-num_entries is an integer that indicates the number of entries described in the box.
-Each entry describe samples which share the same number of subsamples.
+num_entries is an integer indicating the number of entries described in the box.
+Each entry describes samples which share the same number of subsamples.

-num_samples is an integer that indicates the number of samples for the current entry.
+num_samples is an integer indicating the number of samples for the current entry.
 This value shall not be 0.

-num_ranges is an integer that indicates the number of compressed byte ranges for samples described by the current entry.
-If this value is 0, this implies that a single byte range covering the entire sample data is used.
+num_gc_extents is an integer indicating the number of compressed extents for samples described by the current entry.
+If this value is 0, this implies that a single extent covering the entire sample data is used.

-NOTE: If the structure of the sample varies within the track or track segment (e.g., the dimensions of the sample changes, or the number of keys within KLV samples changes), then the number of compressed ranges might also change dependent on how elements within the sample are mapped to ranges.
+NOTE: If the structure of the sample varies within the track or track segment (e.g., the dimensions or size of the sample changes), then the number of compressed extents might also change depending on how elements within the sample are mapped to extents.

-range_offset is the offset in bytes to the first byte of the compressed byte range.
+compressed_gc_extent_info.extent_offset is the offset in bytes to the first byte of the compressed extent.
 When the sample is present in a track fragment, this offset is relative to the start of the parent MovieFragmentBox.
 Otherwise, this offset is relative to the start of the file.

-range_size is size in bytes of this compressed byte range.
+compressed_gc_extent_info.extent_size is size in bytes of this compressed extent.

 Generically-compressed items